 We fully support, uphold, and endorse The School District of Philadelphia's Code of Student Conduct and utilize the approved corrective actions.
-The Code of Conduct can be found on The School District of Philadelphia's website at www.phila.k12.pa.us After going to the District website, click on Search at the top of the page, type Code of Student Conduct 2020-2021.
-Click on 2020-2021 Code of Student Conduct.
+The Code of Conduct can be found on The School District of Philadelphia's website at www.phila.k12.pa.us After going to the District website, click on Search at the top of the page, type Code of Student Conduct.

 POSITIVE SCHOOL-WIDE BEHAVIOR EXPECTATIONS FOR STUDENTS